 2018 Write2Ignite Conference is moving to the fall!

-Not coincidentally, the theme of Write2Ignite 2018 is “One Step at a Time: Pilgrim’s Progress: Steps in A Writer’s Journey.”
-And yes, we are explicitly connecting this theme with John Bunyan’s classic allegory as well as with numerous texts from the Bible, which promises that “the steps of a good man are ordered by the Lord” (Ps.
+Not coincidentally, the theme of Write2Ignite 2018 is “One Step at a Time: Pilgrim’s Progress; Steps in a Writer’s Journey.”
+And yes, we’re explicitly connecting this theme with John Bunyan’s classic allegory as well as with numerous texts from the Bible, which promises that “the steps of a good man are ordered by the Lord” (Ps.
 37:23) and cautions that “a man’s heart plans his way, but the Lord directs his steps” (Prov.
 16:9).

 How do the steps of our journey as writers coincide with the steps of our Christian faith journey?
 Join us September 21–22, 2018, as we explore this theme in keynote messages; creative edge workshop sessions; panel discussions; and networking opportunities with literary agents, editors, and writing peers – both novice and experienced.

-Great writers need the input of other writers, so building time into our schedules to read great literature of our own time as well as texts that have shaped our world is essential. .
+Great writers need the input of other writers, so building time into our schedules to read today’s great literature as well as texts that have shaped our world is essential.